shijuvar/shijuvar/active_masterclass.md

 **Q: Can I become an Architect by simply attending the Masterclass Distributed Systems and Microservices in Go**

 **A:** No. You can't.
 You can become a good architect only with several years of real-world experience on architecture.
-A good architect will never become a poster child of intellectual thoughts and named patterns, instead of it, he or she works on context-driven architecture based on the context of systems (The biggest problem of our industry is architects are becoming poster childs).
+A good architect will never become a poster child of intellectual thoughts and named patterns, instead of it, he or she works on context-driven architecture based on the context of the systems (The biggest problem of our industry is architects are becoming poster childs).
 You can become a great Go programmer by simply attending the Masterclass Professional Go, but you can't become an architect by simply attending the Masterclass Distributed Systems and Microservices in Go.
-You may get some insight on distributed systems architectures with the Masterclass Distributed Systems and Microservices in Go.
+You may get solid understanding on distributed systems architectures from a pragmatic viewpoint with the Masterclass Distributed Systems and Microservices in Go.

 **Q: Will the Masterclass Distributed Systems and Microservices in Go demonstrate infrastructure things like load balancing services, load balancing gRPC, setting up API Gateway, setting up Kubernetes Sidecar container and L7 proxy, etc?**